EN JP

 The reason for this name is that the violin was a slightly smaller, higher-pitched instrument than the viola.

-Instrument makers of the time experimented with stringed instruments of various sizes and shapes, and the violin quickly became popular among them, especially as an instrument with a wide range of musical expression.
+Instrument makers of the time experimented with stringed instruments of various sizes and shapes,

 The origin of the name "violin" is deeply rooted in its characteristics and history.